EiseiKashi/canvate/README.md

 - Buttons with irregular shapes.
 - Animation of interactive element inside the canvas.
 - Masking.
-- Animation of specific element inside the canvas.
+- Nesting and grouping images.